The Best Bad Man

 The Best Bad Man is a 1925 American silent Western film directed by John G. Blystone and written by Lillie Hayward.
 The film stars Tom Mix, Buster Gardner, Cyril Chadwick, Clara Bow, Tom Kennedy, and Frank Beal.
 The film was released on November 29, 1925, by Fox Film Corporation.

 Plot

-As described in a review in a film magazine, Hugh Nichols (Mix) is a wealthy tenderfoot idler who has never taken life seriously until a westerner demands that he complete a dam on his property that was promised by his father and is necessary for a score of ranches.
+As described in a review in a film magazine, Hugh Nichols is a wealthy tenderfoot idler who has never taken life seriously until a westerner demands that he complete a dam on his property that was promised by his father and is necessary for a score of ranches.
 As Hugh has already sent money to complete this project, he determines to investigate for himself, and disguises himself as a peddler of musical instruments.
 He finds that his agent is a crook, steals his own money back, and resists arrest until he can be identified.
-In the meantime he has fallen in love with Peggy (Bow), the leader of the ranchers.
+In the meantime he has fallen in love with Peggy, the leader of the ranchers.
 The villain dynamites the dam and Hugh saves the young woman.